 Our manufacturing strategy is to rely on contract manufacturers to produce our prodrug product candidates for clinical trials and, if approved, drug product for commercial sale.
 We currently have no manufacturing facilities and limited personnel with manufacturing experience.
-We rely on a third-party manufacturer to produce KP201/APAP for our clinical trials and we expect to continue to rely on third-party manufacturers to manufacture commercial quantities of KP201/APAP if and when we receive approval for marketing from the FDA.
-We also rely on Johnson Matthey Inc., or JMI, a third-party manufacturer, to produce the bulk quantities of KP201 required for the manufacture of the KP201/APAP used in our clinical trials under a supply agreement.
-We plan to continue to rely on JMI to manufacture commercial quantities of KP201 used in production of KP201/APAP for sale in the United States if and when we receive approval for marketing by the FDA.
-We expect to contract with third-party manufacturers for the manufacture of KP201 and KP201/APAP outside the United States if and when we receive approval for marketing by regulatory authorities outside the United States.
+We rely on Johnson Matthey Inc., or JMI, a third-party manufacturer, to produce the bulk quantities of KP201 required for the manufacture of the KP201/IR used in our clinical trials under a supply agreement.
+JMI is also currently contracted to manufacture of KP511 to be used in our non-clinical, clinical and formulation development programs needed to support an NDA filing.
+We have contracted with another third-party manufacturer to supply KP415 to be used in our non-clinical, clinical and formulation development programs necessary to support an NDA filing.
+We plan to continue to rely on these manufacturers to manufacture commercial quantities of KP201 used in production of KP201/IR, KP511 and KP415, respectively, for sale in the United States, if and when we receive approval by the FDA.
+We expect to contract with third-party manufacturers for the manufacture of all API supply needs outside the United States if and when we receive approval by regulatory authorities outside the United States.